[ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 URL syntax

-Optional user and password specify authentication credentials used to access the database.
+Optional user and password specify authentication credentials for accessing the database.

-The database name is specified by dbname element.
+The database name is specified by the dbname element.

-Finally, further details needed for connecting to the database may be given by URL parameters.
-All of them have reasonable default values, so you'll have to specify only those parameters that does not match the default values.
-Known parameters are:
+Further details needed for connecting to the database are given by URL parameters.
+All of them have reasonable default values, so you’ll have to specify only those parameters that differ from the default.
+The following parameters are defined:

 port=number

-Specifies the port number to be used when connecting to the database.
-If it is not specified, the behavior depends on the value of socket parameter: if socket is not present, the program will use the default port number for the given protocol (i.e. 3306 for ‘mysql’ and 5432 for ‘pgsql’.
+Specifies port number the database server is listening on.
+If it is not given, the behavior depends on the value of the ‘socket’ parameter (see below).
+If ‘socket’ is not present, the program will use the default port number for the given protocol (i.e. 3306 for ‘mysql’ and 5432 for ‘pgsql’.

 socket=string

-Specifies UNIX name of the socket to connect to.
-This parameter cannot be used together with port (see above).
+Specifies the UNIX file name of the socket to connect to.
+This parameter cannot be used together with ‘port’ (see above).

 bufsize=number

-Sets the length of the buffer used to create SQL queries.
+Sets length of the buffer for storing SQL queries.
 Default is 1024 bytes.

 table=string

-Specifies the name of database table keeping where the authentication data are stored.
+Specifies name of the database table with the authentication data.
 Default is ‘users’.

 authid=string